2i2c-org/infrastructure/docs/howto/hubs/new-hub/index.md

 The following sections cover how to deploy in these situations:

 * [General manual deployment process](operate:manual-deploy)
-* Some [AWS specific manual steps](new-hub:aws) needed to deploy a new hub for first time

 :::{warning}
 Manual deploys should be avoided when possible.